 - Go to the Update to the Latest Release web page.

 - Make sure your product is selected.
-If not, click the Change link and select your QuickBooks product.
+If not, go to the Change link (beside the current product's name) and choose your QuickBooks product and version.

 - Select and follow the instructions for one of the update options:

-- Click the Update button to download the update file.
+- Update button to download the update file.

 - Back up the QuickBooks company file.

 An example of invalid characters would be "&".
 By simply editing the QBO file in Text Edit and removing all instances of this, it can allow QuickBooks to properly import the file.

 If there are formatting issues, please contact the financial institution for assistance.
 The financial institution provides the QBO download, and they need to be made aware of this.
 QuickBooks follows a set of OFX guidelines set by the OFX Consortium.
 If a financial institution does not adhere to these guidelines, QuickBooks will not be able to import those QBO downloads.